rockman4417/311_wk6_day2_authentication/README.md

 # Express Authentication

+PLEASE NOTE THAT PRIOR TO THIS ASSIGNMENT, YOU NEED TO HAVE FINISHED THE SECTION TITLED "Authentication with Auth0" IN THE PRE-HOMEWORK

 ## Setup

 Initialize and run the app: `npm install` && `npm start`.

 The app is using `nodemon`.
 Any changes made (and saved) will cause the server to restart.

-Navigate to the `sql/connections.js` file and alter the following fields to reflect your database setup:
+Navigate to the `sql/connections.js` file and alter the following fields to reflect your database setup.
+These will be the same credentials we used to set up a connection in MySQL Workbench.

+NOTE: The code-block below is just an example but yours may be the same
 ```
   host: 'localhost',
   user: 'root',